 Cameron Todd Willingham: Media meltdown & the death penalty

 I could speculate that David Grann was an objective reporter who made the solid, unbiased case for an innocent executed.
-But, that is already being done, around the globe, with editorial writers and journalists and other anti death penalty activists, quoting extensively from Grann's article, with no fact checking and absent critical thinking, like the Polk Award folks.
+But, that has already been done, around the globe, with editorial writers and journalists and other anti death penalty activists, quoting extensively from Grann's article, with no fact checking and absent critical thinking, like the Polk Award folks.

 So, why not do something different?

 I'll speculate this: "David Grann, anti death penalty activist/member of the defense team".

 It, hardly, seems speculation.

 I list the page number in the article, followed by Grann's comments then, my REPLY, underneath.

 Zwick's movie is based upon Grann's horrible article.

 p 3 (Willingham) hollered, “Oh God— Amber, get out of the house!
 Get out of the house!’ ”He never sensed that Amber was in his room, he said.
 Perhaps she had already passed out by the time he stood up, or perhaps she came in after he left, through a second doorway, from the living room."